History of London: Anglo-Saxon London (5th century – 1066)

-Until recently it was believed that Anglo-Saxon settlement initially avoided the area immediately around Londinium.
+Until recently it was believed that Anglo-Saxon settlements initially avoided the area immediately around Londinium.
 However, the discovery in 2008 of an Anglo-Saxon cemetery at Covent Garden indicates that the incomers had begun to settle there at least as early as the 6th century and possibly in the 5th.
 The main focus of this settlement was outside the Roman walls, clustering a short distance to the west along what is now the Strand, between the Aldwych and Trafalgar Square.
 It was known as Lundenwic, the -wic suffix here denoting a trading settlement.
-Recent excavations have also highlighted the population density and relatively sophisticated urban organisation of this earlier Anglo-Saxon London, which was laid out on a grid pattern and grew to house a likely population of 10–12,000.
+Recent excavations have also highlighted the population density and relatively sophisticated urban organisation of this earlier Anglo-Saxon London, which was laid out on a grid pattern and grew to house a likely population of 10,000 to 12,000.

 Early Anglo-Saxon London belonged to a people known as the Middle Saxons, from whom the name of the county of Middlesex is derived, but who probably also occupied the approximate area of modern Hertfordshire and Surrey.
 However, by the early 7th century the London area had been incorporated into the kingdom of the East Saxons.
-In 604 King Saeberht of Essex converted to Christianity and London received Mellitus, its first post-Roman bishop.
+In 604 King Sæberht of Essex converted to Christianity and London received Mellitus, its first post-Roman bishop.

 At this time Essex was under the overlordship of King Æthelberht of Kent, and it was under Æthelberht's patronage that Mellitus founded the first St. Paul's Cathedral, traditionally said to be on the site of an old Roman Temple of Diana (although Christopher Wren found no evidence of this).
 It would have only been a modest church at first and may well have been destroyed after he was expelled from the city by Saeberht's pagan successors.

-The permanent establishment of Christianity in the East Saxon kingdom took place in the reign of King Sigeberht II in the 650s.
+The permanent establishment of Christianity in the East Saxon kingdom took place during the reign of King Sigeberht II in the 650s.
 During the 8th century, the kingdom of Mercia extended its dominance over south-eastern England, initially through overlordship which at times developed into outright annexation.
 London seems to have come under direct Mercian control in the 730s.